-In his two-and-a-half-hour Archive interview, E. G. Marshall (1910-1998) talks about his childhood, educaiton, and performing with the American Art Theater.
-He recalls early roles on Broadway including "The Skin of Our Teeth" and "Iceman Cometh", and his time at the Actors Studio.
-He describes his earliest television roles including a Kraft Theatre production of "Macbeth", a Studio One adaptation of "Mary Poppins", and his roles on several classic anthology series such as The Philco-Goodyear Television Playhouse and Actors Studio.
+In his two-and-a-half-hour interview, E. G. Marshall (1910-1998) talks about his childhood, education, and performing with the American Art Theater.
+He recalls early roles on Broadway including The Skin of Our Teeth and The Iceman Cometh, and his time at the Actors Studio.
+He describes his earliest television roles including a Kraft Theatre production of "Macbeth," a Studio One adaptation of "Mary Poppins," and his roles on several classic anthology series such as The Philco-Goodyear Television Playhouse and Actors Studio.
 Marshall discusses starring in the popular legal drama The Defenders alongside Robert Reed, and playing a doctor in The Bold Ones.
 He speaks of his then-recent role on Chicago Hope, as well as his wish at the time to keep working for as long as possible.
-Bill Tynan conducted the interview on October 15, 1997 in Armonk, New York.
+Bill Tynan conducted the interview on October 15, 1997 in Armonk, NY.